Ahmadnagar Sultanate: Architecture

 The Tomb Of Salabat Khan II also called Chandbiwi's Mahal after Chand Bibi.

 A number of palaces such as the Farah Bakhsh Bagh, Ahmadnagar Fort, Hasht Bihisht Bagh, and Manjarsumbah are in and around Ahmadnagar city.
-There exist tombs of nobles like Salabat Khan and Changiz Khan, and also of saints like Shah Sharif and Bava Bangali.
+There are tombs of nobles like Salabat Khan and Changiz Khan, and also of saints like Shah Sharif and Bava Bangali.

 Malik Ambar is credited with the construction of the Janjira Fort in the Murud Area of present-day Maharashtra India.
 After its construction in 1567 AD, the fort was key to the Sidis withstanding various invasion attempts by the Marathas, Mughals, and Portuguese to capture Janjira.

 Farah Bagh (also called as Faria Bagh) is situated in Ahmednagar, Maharashtra.
 It is a palace build by Nizam Shahi rulers in Ahmednagar.

-Farah Bagh was the centrepiece of a huge palacial complex completed in 1583.
-It were the special possessions of the royal household and Murtaza Nizam Shah often retired here to play chess with a Delhi singer whom he called Fateh Shah and also built for him a separate mahal called Lakad Mahal in the garden.
+Farah Bagh was the centrepiece of a huge palatial complex completed in 1583.
+It was the special possession of the royal household,d and Murtaza Nizam Shah often retired here to play chess with a Delhi singer whom he called Fateh Shah and also built for him a separate mahal called Lakad Mahal in the garden.